In the great debate about pets and our love for them, there are normally two main sides. There is team cat and then there is team dog.

 #1 Purring

-One of the most well-known signs of a happy cat is their purring.
+One of the best-known signs of a happy cat is their purring.
 Cats purr for a variety of reasons, but it’s often a sign of contentment and happiness.

 When a cat purrs while cuddling with their owner, it can be a sign of affection and a way of expressing their attachment.